-Figure 1.4: Information Tasks in Retrieval Systems (Backend).
+Figure 1.4: Information tasks in retrieval systems (backend).
 Arrows show the flow of information.
 All tasks in Figure 1.3 other than Apply are shown.

-- 1. Index construction (offline).
-Information passes from the sources at top and flows to the bottom-right, as sources are annotated with additional information, and then used to compile a searchable index of patterns.
-The collection index is precomputed before the system is used for retrieval. - 2.
-Retrieval (online).
+2. Retrieval (online).
 Submitted queries are annotated and then matched against patterns in the index, returning one or more matching sources.
 The collection is generally consulted for passages, bibliographic data, and other contents when generating the result returned to the user.